All about Microsoft Teams SMS (Short Service Message)

 Good question.
 Especially when you consider how many organizations and individuals want this critical communication feature added to their Microsoft UC platform.

-In all likelihood, Microsoft will, in the future, add SMS to Microsoft Teams.
+In all likelihood, Microsoft will, in the future, integrate Microsoft Teams SMS.
 But current indications suggest that if they do, it will only be to extend collaboration, i.e., Group Messaging, rather than adding it for the benefit of customer contact and 1:1 interaction.

 Moreover, the introduction of their Azure Communication Service (ACS), which is likely to be the basis for any SMS feature, only uses toll-free numbers.
 That suggests that when Microsoft ultimately introduces SMS, it will use separate toll-free numbers for the service rather than an organization's main phone number or an individual's personal number.